saltstack/salt/doc/topics/tutorials/starting_states.rst

 Simplicity, Simplicity, Simplicity

 Many of the most powerful and useful engineering solutions are founded on simple principals, the Salt SLS system strives to do just that.
+K.I.S.S.

 The core of the Salt State system is the SLS, or the SaLt State file.
-The SLS is a representation of the state in which a system should be in, and is set up to contain this data in the most simple way possible.
+The SLS is a representation of the state in which a system should be in, and is set up to contain this data simply.
+This is often called configuration management.

 It is All Just Data
 ===================

 Before delving into the particulars, it will help to understand that the SLS is just a data structure under the hood.
 While understanding that the SLS is just a data structure is not at all critical to understand to make use Salt States, it should help bolster the understanding of where the real power is.

 SLS files are therefore, in reality, just dictionaries, lists, strings and numbers.
-By using this approach Salt can be much more flexible, and as someone writes more SLS files it becomes clear exactly what is being written.
-The result is a system that is easy to understand, yet grows with the needs of the admin or developer, offering simple constructs that grow to encompass the most complicated needs.
+By using this approach Salt can be much more flexible.
+As someone writes more state files, it becomes clear exactly what is being written.
+The result is a system that is easy to understand, yet grows with the needs of the admin or developer.

 In the section titled "State Data Structures" a reference exists, explaining in depth how the data is laid out.